RIPE-NCC/whois/README.RDAP.md

 Domain Search
 --------------------------
 Domain search is restricted to only search for reverse delegations, there are no forward domains and results are limited to 100.
-So size and response time is not excessive.
+So response size and/or time is not excessive.

 This is done as recommendation from the next RFC: https://datatracker.ietf.org/doc/rfc9083/ section 9.
 To conform with this spec a notification is added when the output is truncated.